OctopusDeploy/docs/docs/getting-started.md

 ## Tenants

 Over time your software may become so successful that you on-sell it to some external customers, and due to the way the software is architected, you need to deploy slightly different versions of the software configured for each customer.
 For instance, you might deploy version 1.0.1 to Customer A with the software configured to display customer A's logo on their landing page, and version 1.1.0 to Customer B configured to display their logo on their landing page.
-The multi-tenant feature in Octopus Deploy helps you manage this scenario.
+The multi-tenant feature in Octopus Deploy helps you manage deploying different versions of the same software to multiple customers.

 Learn more about tenants in our [Multi-tenant Deployments Guide](/docs/deployment-patterns/multi-tenant-deployments/index.md).